 Use light-colored curtains

 One question many homeowners ask is, “What color curtains look best with taupe?”
 Understandably, there’s a concern that white window trimmings may wash out the walls, and dark curtains won’t pop against the neutral hue.
-That being said, taupe works well with other neutral, light colors like whites, creams, soft browns, but we recommend choosing fabrics with a little bit of color like pastel blue or mint green.
+That being said, taupe works well with other neutral, light colors like whites, creams, and soft browns, but we recommend choosing fabrics with a little bit of color, like pastel blue or mint green.
 Keep the curtains light and airy rather than opting for room-darkening or bulky fabrics.
 This elevates the look of the taupe and adds a gentle touch to the design.

 Metal accents can look fantastic with taupe.
 As a neutral tone, taupe will greatly benefit from shinier metals, which add a hint of elegance and luxury to the palette.
 Typically, warmer metallic tones like copper, bronze, and gold will pair better with taupe.
 This is because they heighten and accentuate the already warm nature of taupe, bringing more vibrancy to your space.
 Use warm wood tones in conjunction with flashier metallic accents to best take advantage of a taupe background.

 Taupe is a versatile neutral, and its flexibility enables homeowners to create an elegant and sophisticated look with this muted hue.
 Just remember to lean into bolder, warmer, and flashier tones so you can enhance taupe’s natural look.
 Whether you want to use taupe as a background color or create an organic and monochromatic look, this color is fantastic for achieving a calm and luxe aesthetic.

 - What colors go with gray?
 How to make a neutral hue pop in your home